We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 One of the most common classifications is the division of guinea pigs into three large groups – long-haired, short-haired, and rare.

-You shouldn’t bathe your guinea pig often; instead, comb them to help them remove superfluous pollution and the fallen-out hairs.
+Don’t bathe your guinea pig often; instead, comb them to remove superfluous pollution and the fallen-out hairs.

 Occasionally (every 2-3 months), take your pet to a veterinarian to determine if your pet’s teeth need trimming.